 Simply put, a workload assessment involves examining your applications and the underpinning infrastructure, comparing against service offerings and new technology platforms now available and determining the appropriate placement of these workloads to improve delivery and reduce spending.

 So is this a technology assessment?
-Well ‘technically’ yes, but the focus should be on the application, or more importantly the business requirements.
+Technically, yes, but the focus should be on the application, or more importantly, the business requirements.

 The outcome of the assessment will include a current state to future state mapping of your application portfolio along with projected TCO and ROI to justify the initiation of transformational programs and projects.

-Below are 3 tangible benefits from completing a workload placement assessment:
+Below are three tangible benefits from completing a workload placement assessment: